-FCA recognizes that our environmental and social activities affect not only our aspiration to grow the business but also our commitment to positively affect our world.
+FCA recognizes that our environmental and social activities affect not only our aspiration to grow the business but also our commitment to improve our impact on the environment and the communities where we operate.
 Due to the complexity of the automotive industry's value chain and product offering, FCA impacts a large number and wide variety of stakeholders.
 We aim to create value through our relationships and connections with customers, employees, dealers, suppliers and communities, among others.